 A-1 Elegant Tours was also sued by a Totowa man in 2015.
 The lawsuit which stemmed from a real estate sale dispute alleged A-1 Elegant Tours was being operated as a corrupt enterprise by Shelim Khalique.

 Shelim Khalique denied the allegations in court filings.
-Neither Shelim Khalique nor Shahin Khalique returned a call for comment for this report.
+Neither Shelim Khalique nor Shahin Khalique returned calls for comment for this report.

 The 2nd Ward councilman, who spent $112,000 to win his council seat and another estimated $150,000 in legal expenses to keep it, has been building influence on the school board.
 Not only is he running a candidate in this year’s race, he also has managed to get one of his devoted followers, Harun Miah, on the superintendent search committee.